Baton Rouge Volunteer Opportunities

 Mobile Outreach Bag Collection

 Volunteers of America operates a mobile outreach unit that is on the go each day offering assistance to those living on the streets.
 Through our outreach staff, we can do an intake with the consumer, schedule telehealth appointments, and start the process of helping them obtain affordable housing.
 The outreach bags are great for a corporate project where a collection can take place and staff could assemble the bags at their leisure.
 A large Gallon zip lock is best so that the items are protected from the rain.
+Items should be travel size and non-perishable food should be individually wrapped.
 Our team will hand these out as they travel to largely populated areas where the street homeless have set up encampments.
 Contact email@example.com to get involved.

 Mobile Outreach Supplies Needed: